johnmurray25/plantantica/README.md

 ## PLANTANTICA
 Plantantica is a web app that allows you to track the watering/feeding of your plants (and eventually.... much more).

-## PLANTANTICA IS A PROGRESSIVE WEB APP (PWA)
+## PLANTANTICA is a Progressive Web App (PWA)
 Open on Safari (iPhone) or Chrome (Android) and press 'Add to Home Screen' to experience the full potential of Plantantica.
 It is designed to feel like a mobile app.

-Plantantica is built with Next JS, Typescript, and TailwindCSS.
+## Technologies

-Plantantica uses Firebase as a BAAS.
+Plantantica is built with Next JS, Typescript, and TailwindCSS, and uses Firebase as a BAAS.

 ## Getting Started